BigWhaleLabs/farcaster-data/README.md

 - 📅 **Daily Sync**: Automatically fetches all user FIDs from Farcaster Hub and updates user data from Neynar
 - 🔍 **Smart Fetching**: GraphQL queries with fallback to hub+Neynar if user not found in database
-- 🚀 **High Performance**: Built with Bun for fast startup and execution
+- 🎧 **Real-time Cast Storage**: Listens to Farcaster Hub and saves all casts to database in real-time
-- 📊 **Rich Data**: Stores comprehensive user profiles including social accounts, verifications, and metrics
+- 🚀 **High Performance**: Built with Bun for fast startup and execution with parallel processing
-- 🎯 **Type Safe**: Full TypeScript support with Prisma and TypeGraphQL
+- 📊 **Rich Data**: Stores comprehensive user profiles and cast data including replies, mentions, and quotes

-## Stack
+- 🎯 **Type Safe**: Full TypeScript support with Prisma and TypeGraphQL## Stack

 - **Runtime**: Bun
 - **Language**: TypeScript